rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 * OML user created in Autonomous database
 * ``onnx_class_NN.model.zip`` file on the VM.

-## Task: 1: List the models in the OML Services repository
+## Task 1: List the models in the OML Services repository

 * In the Postman session opened, run the Get method to get the list of models deployed.